lune-climate/lune-docs/docs/guides/share-your-impact.md

 <>

-## Create your sustainability page
+## Create a sustainability page for your account

 Head over to the Lune dashboard.